logoPROFESSIONAL VERSION

 Key Points

-• Partial tears in dogs and cats can usually be treated with conservative care.
+• Rectal tears are uncommon in dogs and cats; partial tears in dogs and cats can usually be treated conservatively.

 • Complete tears require surgical repair and supportive care.